FAQs

 • Yes, although we prefer your first session to be in-person as you will get much more from the service.
 However, we are flexible and understand different circumstances, so if you cannot attend in person, please let us know and we will do our best to work with you.

-• Perinatal Mental Health: 0 – 3 | Kids in Focus: 4 – 18 | Family therapy: Adults with children or family members aged 0 – 25.
+• Perinatal Mental Health: 0 – 3 | Kids in Focus: 2 – 18 | Family therapy: Adults with children or family members aged 0 – 25.

 • Contact us online or give us a call, and we’ll enrol you in the program that best suit your child/children.
 We will then give you a call to arrange a parent appointment without your child to chat about what’s happening.
 The counsellor can also explain how the service works and what to expect.
 Then a regular counselling session can be arranged for your child.

 • It is an organisational requirement that while children are in session their caregivers must remain in the building so that you can be present when it finishes and available if you are needed during the session (for example if your child is feeling anxious and needs to check in with you to feel safe, or if the session needs to end early).
+There are also group programs and individual counselling and parenting support available for parents/caregivers.

 • Absolutely.
 It’s best to book a separate appointment with us (over the phone or in person) rather than discussing your child’s progress before or after their appointment.